 Freddie completed his BMus course at the Royal Academy of Music in 2017, where he studied with Mark Wildman and Iain Ledingham.
 He has also worked at the RAM with Richard Berkeley-Steele and Dennis O’Neill.
 He was a Drake Calleja scholar for 2016–17.
 In summer 2016 he sang in the chorus for Opera Holland Park, performing in Iris (also singing the role of Rag Merchant), La Bohème and The Queen of Spades.

 In September 2017 Freddie joined the Opera Course at the Royal Academy of Music.

-Michael Pandya is a versatile young pianist specialising in song and chamber music, performing with Graham Johnson, Jonathan Lemalu, Anna Huntley, Robin Tritschler and Eamonn Dougan.
+Michael Pandya is a versatile young pianist, specialising in song and chamber music, and performing with Graham Johnson, Jonathan Lemalu, Anna Huntley, Robin Tritschler and Eamonn Dougan.
 His recital schedule has taken him across the UK and Europe.
 He recently won the prestigious Brenda Webb Award for Accompaniment at the Royal Academy of Music.

 Michael graduated from Queen’s College, Oxford with First Class Honours in 2015.
 There he directed student operas by Albinoni, Haydn and Michael Nyman, and worked as a repetiteur with New Chamber Opera for two years.
 He was also Accompanist in Residence for the Oxford Lieder Festival.